 Court clarification on Right to Farm and local regulation

-A recently published Michigan Court of Appeals case may provide some clarification over the confusing issue of local regulation and the Right to Farm Act.
+A published Michigan Court of Appeals case provides clarification over the confusing issue of local regulation and the Right to Farm Act.

-For the first time in quite a while a published court case on the Michigan Right to Farm Act (RTFA) was released in the later part of September 2013.
+A published court case on the Michigan Right to Farm Act was released in the later part of September 2013.
 In that case, Lima Twp. v.
-Bateson, the appeals court walked through some of the basic principles in interpreting and applying the Right to Farm Act (RTFA) for purposes of local government regulation of farms and agriculture.
+Bateson, the Court of Appeals walked through some of the basic principles in interpreting and applying the Right to Farm Act (RTFA) for purposes of local government regulation of farms and agriculture.

 This case was partly concerned about whether the activity taking place on 30-acres was farming or not.
-The appeals court sent the case back to the trial court in Washtenaw County, Mich. with instructions on how to determine if the operation was a farm as used in the RTFA.
+The Court of Appeals sent the case back to the trial court in Washtenaw County, Mich. with instructions on how to determine if the operation was a farm as used in the RTFA.
 Those guidelines are now case law for all of Michigan.
-The question in this case is now if a preponderance of the evidence shows activity on the land is a non-farm nuisance (violation of the Lima Township Zoning Ordinance (LTZO)), or if the activity is preparation for a tree farm.

-What is significant in reviewing this case is that the Appeals Court reviewed the RTFA and made several points clarifying some aspects of the RTFA concerning local jurisdiction.
-Also significant is the appeals case is published, providing guidance in the form of court precedence.
-Most of RTFA court cases have not been published.
+What is significant in reviewing this case is that the Court of Appeals reviewed the RTFA and made several points clarifying some aspects of the RTFA concerning local jurisdiction.
+Also significant is that the case is published, providing guidance in the form of court precedence.
+Most existing RTFA court cases are not published.
 Unpublished cases need not be followed by any other court, except in the court issuing that opinion.
 But, a court may find the unpublished case persuasive and dispositive, and adopt it or its analysis.

 - First the task is to show that the activity is protected by the RTFA: